boconnor2017/vmw-e2e/solutions/README.md

 In Progress

 ### Ephemeral vRealize Suite as Code
 The purpose of this solution is to provide the capability to deploy vRealize Suite (vRA, vRO, vROPS, vRLI, vRB) through a CICD pipeline.
 The JSON for each configuration should be stored in github (or equivalent) and should leverage vRealize Suite Lifecycle Manager API for complete end to end deployment.
 This solution is ideal for lab environments, non-production, and proof of concepts where the lifespan of the suite is shorter than a live environment.
-Recommended: complete the `Ephemeral Blueprinting as Code` solution first so you can incorporate your blueprints into the CICD pipeline.
+Recommended: complete the `Ephemeral Blueprinting as Code` solution first so you can incorporate your blueprints into the CICD pipeline and automate both the deployment, the configuration, and the population of the self service catalog.

 In Progress